jigx-com/jigx-docs-examples/docs/Actions/submit-form.md

----
-title: submit-form
+# submit-form
-slug: CoVT-submit-form
-description: Learn how to effectively use the "submit-form" action in a default jig with a form component to effortlessly save crucial data.
-This comprehensive document outlines the indispensable information required for this action, including form ID, provider, entit
-createdAt: Wed Jun 29 2022 14:06:21 GMT+0000 (Coordinated Universal Time)
-updatedAt: Wed Jul 24 2024 10:04:03 GMT+0000 (Coordinated Universal Time)
----

-The action can be used on a form to save data into any of the [data](https://docs.jigx.com/aI2F-data) types (check out [Forms]() to learn more about forms). `submit-form` has to be used on a <a href="https://docs.jigx.com/examples/jigdefault" target="_blank">default jig</a> with the [form](./../Components/form.md) component.
+The action can be used on a form to save data into any of the [data](https://docs.jigx.com/aI2F-data) types (check out [Forms](#) to learn more about forms). `submit-form` has to be used on a <a href="https://docs.jigx.com/examples/jigdefault" target="_blank">default jig</a> with the [form](./../Components/form.md) component.
 A typical use case of submit-form is saving or updating the records in a table.

 The `submit-form` action can be set up as a primary action on default jig with a form component